 Situated on a sloping triangular site facing the sea, the house is conceived as a series of parallel adjoining rooms.
 They are created by retaining walls, a common feature in the surrounding Mediterranean landscape.

 Each room sits at a different elevation following the topography and contains a dedicated program.
-Access to the entry volume is located at the highest level of the site.
-A stair makes the slope flow into the house.
-This entry condition constitutes the first interior experience of the house, that of a viewing apparatus onto the sea.
+A stair makes the slope flow into the house; the first interior experience is that of a viewing apparatus onto the sea.

-The public spaces of the house are located in the center, master bedroom and guestrooms are on either side.
-Each space is focused on a large opening to the south, contemplating the sea.
-This is complemented by a smaller window to the north, looking towards the slope.
+Each space is focused on a large opening to the south, contemplating the sea and complemented by a smaller northern one towards the slope.
 These openings also provide efficient cross ventilation for each room.

-The volumes are in shear, a condition that ensures that each outdoor terrace has privacy even if the volumes are adjoining; there are no views from each terrace to the next.
+Volumes are in shear, a condition that ensures that each outdoor terrace has privacy even if the volumes are adjoining.

 Ennismore Gardens House

-This listed Victorian house in Knightsbridge is facing a large communal enclosed garden across the street.
-The renovation aims to bring into focus the relationship with these gardens and bring light into the previously dark interiors.
-They were stripped from all previous artificial finishes.
-The main feature became the entry condition: the kitchen was previously buried under a heavy stair.
-A mezzanine level above was to be converted as a study and guest room.
+A listed Victorian house in Knightsbridge faces a large communal enclosed garden.
+The renovation brings into focus the relationship with these gardens and lits the previously dark interiors, stripped from all their artificial finishes.

 The Wardian case was an early type of sealed protective container for plants.
 It found great use in the 19th century in protecting foreign plants imported to Europe from overseas and was invented by Dr. Nathaniel Bagshaw Ward of London, in 1829.

-Color in the living area is used to bring into focus historic details and create a dialogue with warmer tones on the furniture selection.
-The floor was stripped to reveal original flooring which was refinished.
-In the private areas, bedroom, dressing and bathroom, more subtle colors are employed again to create a play of texture and depth.
+Color in the living area is used to bring into focus historic details while the floor is stripped to reveal original wood planks.
+In the private areas, bedroom, dressing and bathroom, more subtle colors create a play of texture and depth.

 A commision to design a ceiling mounted installation for a new residential development in London’s Edgware Road.

-Three existing and partially completed buildings were left in masonry units and concrete frame stage for years.
-Local building regulations did not allow for any alterations in their volume, therefore surface and texture became the architectural intervention.
-Programmatic requirements called for their conversion as guesthouses with a shared kitchen/breakfast room and wine cava.
-The design concept was to create a subtle/playful differentiation between the three buildings; this was achieved with the use of different materials and colors.
+Three existing and partially completed buildings were left unfinished in their concrete frame for years.
+Local building regulations did not allow for any alterations in their volume; surface and texture is where the architectural intervention operates.

-The façade of all ground floors is clad in local field stone similar to the dry stack stone walls in the surrounding landscape.
-The aim was to merge half of the building's volume with the site.
+A subtle/playful differentiation is made between the three buildings through the use of materials and colors.
+Ground floors are clad in local field stone similar to the dry stack stone walls in the surrounding landscape.

 The façade of the upper parts has been insulated and painted.
 Each façade has a slightly different hue responding to its orientation.
-Warmer in the north, cooler in east and west.
 New window openings have been cut and framed in grey marble.
-New exterior stairs, eliminated the need for interior stairs and added more space in the rooms.
-By completely gutting the existing interiors in the the intervention made way for five new bedrooms, each with their own bathroom, a kitchen to entertain guests, outdoor and indoor dining areas, a gym and private balconies.

 Wooden shutters shield the rooms from the sun.
 In closed state they form a geometric paintings on the walls.
-Different floor finishes differentiate the interiors.
 Low cost and durable finishes were selected to withstand heavy use, paired with custom details and furniture.